mrjex/Global-City-Streaming/docs/README-DEVELOPMENT-PROCESS_.md

 # 📝 Development Process

 ## Project Timeline

-This project was developed in an intensive 2-week sprint (18th June to 2nd July 2024), focusing on practical knowledge of Big Data and data pipelines.
+The first version of the project was developed throughout June of 2024, and it was further developed and finalized in April 2025.

 ## Learning Objectives
 - Data aggregation and processing